Three pink tennis balls on a blue court

 How many games are in a tennis set?

 There are a minimum of 6 games in a tennis set.
 The first player to win 6 games (by at least two games) wins the set.
+This, along with the names of the points, are fundamentals of Tennis Scoring.

 ITF Rule 6a: “The first player/team to win six games wins that “Set”, provided there is a margin of two games over the opponent(s).
 If necessary, the set shall continue until this margin is achieved.”